Benicio Del Toro Calls Amber Heard

-Benicio Del Toro has joined a select group of voices speaking out in defence of Johnny Depp.
+Benicio Del Toro has joined a select group of voices speaking out in defense of Johnny Depp.

 Del Toro said that his Fear and Loathing in Las Vegas co-star is “a nice guy, very caring, very smart” and that he was loath to jump to conclusions about Amber Heard’s allegations of domestic abuse.